-I am a Professor in the Center for Language Research (CLR) and the Graduate School of Computer Science and Engineering at the University of Aizu (UoA).
-I have a Ph.D in Linguistics (phonetics) from the University of British Columbia (UBC), an M.A. in Teaching English as a Foreign/Second Language from the University of Birmingham (UoB), and a Bachelor of Mathematics from the University of Waterloo (UW).
-My main research interests are speech production and L2 acquisition of pronunciation.
-Experimental phonetics - both articulatory and acoustic phonetics - underlies most of my work.
-Since 2000, I have specialized in using ultrasound as a tool to view and measure the tongue during speech.
-I am also interested in tracking the motion of articulators such as the lips and jaw, and I have used motion capture systems such as Optotrak and Vicon MX to do this.
-The CLR Phonetics Lab is where I do much of my research.
-In my teaching, I often make use of Moodle, an open source course management system.
+Ian Wilson is a Professor in the Center for Language Research (CLR) and the Graduate School of Computer Science and Engineering at the University of Aizu.
+He has a Ph.D in Linguistics (phonetics) from the University of British Columbia, an M.A. in Teaching English as a Foreign/Second Language from the University of Birmingham, and a Bachelor of Mathematics from the University of Waterloo.
+His main research interests are speech production and L2 acquisition of pronunciation.
+Experimental phonetics - both articulatory and acoustic phonetics - underlies most of his work.
+Since 2000, he has specialized in using ultrasound as a tool to view and measure the tongue during speech.
+He is also interested in tracking the motion of articulators such as the lips and jaw, and he has used motion capture systems such as Optotrak and Vicon MX to do this.
+The CLR Phonetics Lab is where he does much of his research.
+In his teaching, he often makes use of Schoology or Moodle, open source course management systems.

-My specific research interests include Articulatory Settings (as seen through inter-speech rest posture) in monolinguals & bilinguals, and L1/L2 acquisition of phonology & phonetics (including using ultrasound for visual biofeedback of the tongue).
-My language interests are English, Japanese, French, & Nuuchahnulth (an indigenous language spoken on Vancouver Island).
+His specific research interests include Articulatory Settings as seen through inter-speech rest posture (ISP) in monolinguals & bilinguals, and L1/L2 acquisition of phonology & phonetics (including using ultrasound for visual biofeedback of the tongue).
+His language interests are English, Japanese, French, & Nuuchahnulth (an indigenous language spoken on Vancouver Island).